Music Building Access Request

 - Absolutely no alcohol and no food or beverages permitted inside the rehearsal rooms, classrooms, or practice rooms.
 Water bottles with lids are acceptable.

 - Keep all rooms clean from garbage.
 No markings are to be made on the wall or floors and nothing is to be set on top of the pianos or percussion instruments (drinks, food, clothes, bags).

 - Our equipment is not available for public use and must remain on site.
 Nothing is to be removed from our classrooms or buildings without permission.

 - Rooms are to be put back in proper order and all equipment is to be stacked before leaving.

 - DO NOT prop any exterior doors or windows open and make sure everything is secured before leaving.

 - Rooms are not to be used outside of your formal booking.
 If you are in a room at a time that you are not to be there you will be asked to leave.

 - If the music office receives any reports of misuse, one written warning will be given.
 If reports continue, permission to use departmental spaces will be revoked.

 It is VERY important that doors and/or windows are not propped open in our buildings.
 Do not hold the door for others.
-All faculty, staff and students are to gain access by using an ID card.
+All faculty, staff, and students are to gain access by card swipe.

-CWRU Police & Security Services also offers CWRU Shield, a free smartphone application that allows you to report emergencies, set safety checks, and create iReports.
-Please consider adding this.
-The Safe Ride Program is available for transportation around campus and the surrounding area to the CWRU community between 7:00 p.m. – 3:00 a.m.
+CWRU Police & Security Services also offers a free smartphone application that allows you to report emergencies, set safety checks, and create reports.
+Please consider adding the Rave Guardian App.